 (5) Prepare students who are interested in admission to schools of medicine, dentistry, nursing, medical technology, physical therapy, and other allied health service professions

-(6) Train students for careers in the biology, bioinformatics, ecology and conservation of natural resources areas,
+(6) Train students for careers in the biology, bioinformatics, ecology, environmental quality control, and conservation of various natural resource areas,

 (7) Prepare and train students for employment in public health, occupational safety fields, and in environmental monitoring, regulation, or protection fields, and